Theatre (THTR)

 Surveys the major periods of Western theatre from Greek to modern trends.

-Acting II is a continuation of Acting I. Acting II continues an exploration of the Stanislavski method through exercises, improvisations and advanced scene-work.
+A continuation of Acting I. Continues an exploration of the Stanislavski method through exercises, improvisations and advanced scene-work.
+Companion course to THTR 310L.

 THTR 312.
 SPECIAL SKILLS FOR ACTORS.
 1-5 Credits.